Last updated on July 25th, 2023 at 08:06 am

 Get Hitched Up Properly

-Having a more advanced hitch that is properly linked to your travel trailer can make all the difference while travelling, especially at higher speeds.
+Having a more advanced hitch that is properly linked to your travel trailer can make all the difference while traveling, especially at higher speeds.
 Sway bars are designed to keep your travel trailer in line with your tow vehicle, rather than swaying with wind or pull.
+The video below is a great example of how to adjust a weight distribution hitch:

 Still struggling to get your travel trailer level for towing, no matter what you’ve tried?
 Here are a few other tips for you to try before you hit the road!